GeorgHaberer/gene_projection/panbulbosum/README.md

 > orthofinder -t 40 -a 8 <bulb.evi.proteins>

   The directory <bulb.evi.proteins> contained for each haplotype of the evidence-based annotated _H.bulbosum_ genotypes the representative high confidence protein models.
-Assuming the default orthofinder result directory structure, hierarchical orthogroups were extracted and number of each genotype per group was determined by the script make_orthocounts.py.
+Hierarchical orthogroups were extracted from the file <N0.tsv> (see orthofinder manual [[2]](#2)) and number of each genotype per group was determined by the script make_orthocounts.py.

+### 2.3 Additional preprocessing steps